reemharbi/BloodApp/README.md

 ## Motivation:

-This website was created as a part of the learning process at SEI-Eternitiy.
-The website if for blood donations requests and blood donators.
+The website is focused on blood donations.
 It provides a platform for hospitals to submit blood donation requests for patients needing blood or due to low stock in blood bank.
 It also provides a destination to good-doers to be able to help and save a life.

 ---
 # Screenshots